pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

 1. Prepare a new user specifically for Pantheon access.

-1. This new account will need to be accessible via API for Pantheon, it must also have access to the repository created in the earlier step.
+  - This new account will need to be accessible via API for Pantheon, it must also have access to the repository created in the earlier step.

 1. [Contact support](/guides/support/contact-support/) to add the Custom Upstream to your org.
 You must provide:

-    - A name for the Custom Upstream,
+    - A name for the Custom Upstream

-    - The CMS within (WordPress, Drupal 7/8/9),
+    - The CMS within (WordPress, Drupal 7/9)

-    - The `https` clone URL (ending in `.git`),
+    - The `https` clone URL (ending in `.git`)

-    - The username and Access Token for the new user,
+    - The username and Access Token for the new user

-    - The name of the branch to be used by Pantheon (usually `master`).
+    - The name of the branch to be used by Pantheon (usually `master`)

 </Tab>